shion0111/GradientVC/README.md

 # GradientVC
 ![](https://travis-ci.org/shion0111/GradientVC.svg?branch=master)

-An old prototyping project ported to swift...
+A former prototyping project ported to swift...

 A viewController with looped gradient background, these gradient properties can be changed in IB.
 <p align="center">